Armpit pain can be caused by many conditions, like a swollen lymph node, hidradenitis suppurativa or a muscular injury to the pectoral chest muscles.

 Breast cancer is one of the most common types of cancer in women.
 Although it normally doesn't cause symptoms in its early stages, a hardened lump felt upon palpation of the armpit may indicate the presence of malignancy.

-What to do: Breast cancer can be treated and cured depending on the type and stage.
+How to treat: Breast cancer can be treated and cured depending on the type and stage.
 Prevention through self-examination and mammograms is very important.